imjihuan/fuego/docs/rst_src/Variables.rst

 N
 ==

+  * ``NO_BOARD_TESTLOG`` : indicates that the test does not produce testlog output on the board

+    * Set 'NO_BOARD_TESTLOG=1' in your **fuego_test.sh** file to tell
+      Fuego that this test does not produce test output on the board.
+      This will suppress a message about a missing log file, after test execution.

   * ``NODE_NAME`` : the name of the board

     * This is set by Jenkins, and is the first part of the